Ryland Wittman

 Skills

-Tools: Terraform, Docker, AWS, Google Cloud, AlloyDB, Cloud SQL, Kubernetes, Redis, Git
+Tools: Terraform, Docker, AWS, GCP, Cloud SQL, Self Hosting at scale, Redis, Git, FastAPI, Kafka

-Strengths: IaC design, ML pipeline integration, adaptive problem-solving
+Strengths: Full Stack web design, IaC design, algorithmic data processing, adaptive problem-solving

 Projects